dripton/Slugathon/README.txt

 1. Install all the dependencies listed at http://wiki.github.com/dripton/Slugathon/dependencies.

-2. Add some users and passwords to config/passwd.txt
+2. Add some users and passwords to ~/.slugathon/globalprefs/passwd (See slugathon/docs/passwd.txt for an example of the format.)

 3. In one terminal, cd to slugathon and run "python Server.py"